Hitting the wrong key can explain away a typo, but using the wrong word can damage your credibility as a writer.

 He was holidaying in the Asia–Pacific.

-The street was closed – which seemed strange – so I looked for my bag in the park.
+The street was closed – which seemed strange – so I took a shortcut through the park.